TACC-Cloud/tapis-cli/TESTING.md

 request document that can be used to submit a similar job.

 ## Files

+25-10-2019 | It is now possible to define the destination path in `tapis files download`.

 11-10-2019 | Permissions management commands for files are now implemented The syntax is `files pems <action> <agave_url> <username> [<permission>]`